 This will not only help you define your proverbial “why”, but add clarity as you move through the strategy and planning phase.
 You can make better decisions, and rally your team around a unified vision, when you know what problem you’re solving and for whom.
 To explore which of the above directions is most relevant for your city, consider the competition:

 Establish your custom segment and let it inform how you execute each of the following steps.
+Differentiate yourself from the other mobility as a service companies.

 During the planning phase, it is important to get informed about the regulations that are in place and what impact it will have on your business strategy and operations.
 Because of the large influx of actors in recent years, many cities are creating more barriers to entry.
 These can often be unclear and fast-changing.